iit-Demokritos/drug_id_mapping/README.md

 - Entrez Programming Utilities (E-utilities) API (query PUG for PubChem ids and obtain a token to query for a TGT and an API key)
 - KEGG (to download the KEGG drug file)
-- UniChem API (to query for ChEMBL ids) and also include needed jar libraries in the CLASSPATH.
+- UniChem API (to query for ChEMBL ids)
+- DrugBank-Sider_mapping files (to query for STITCH ids) and also include needed jar libraries in the CLASSPATH.

 ## References